bogongroverchalet/website/_articles/2017-8-8-winter-ski-gear.md

 ### Other ski and binding options

-Some peopls use different ski and binding options when visiting the Chalet.
+Some people use different ski and binding options when visiting the Chalet.
 If this is your first time and you don't have much ski experience we suggest sticking with the [above](#skis-and-bindings) suggestions.